NLnetLabs/nsd-manual/source/configuration.rst

 zone you have to make sure that the complete root zone is timely and fully updated.

-To prevent misconfiguration, NSD configure has the ``--enable-root-server`` switch, that is by default disabled.
+To prevent misconfiguration, NSD configure has the :option:`--enable-root-server` option, that is by default disabled.

 In the config file, you can use patterns.
 A pattern can have the same configuration statements that a zone can have.
 And then you can